Not everyone wants to lose weight, and for various potential reasons, some people wish to do the opposite: gain weight.

 In addition to (fibrous) carbohydrate, avocados also supply a wealth of monounsaturated fat, and a small amount of protein.

-As a result, avocados are the highest-calorie fruit money can buy.
+As a result, avocados are the highest-calorie fruits available.

-This little green fruit also supports our health by supplying almost every essential vitamin and mineral except for vitamin B12 (6).
+This little green fruit also supports our health by supplying a wide range of essential vitamins and minerals (6).

 |100 Grams of Avocado||160 calories|

 The classic combination of coffee and heavy cream is a tasty option, and it helps to add some extra calories too.

 Although it is mainly a source of concentrated fat, heavy cream still manages to provide a fair amount of nutrients.

 Among these nutrients, heavy cream provides low to moderate amounts of calcium and vitamins A and D (7).